Craft beer pints at a Minneapolis taproom

 2610 E 32nd St

-Not a brewery — Du Nord is a craft distillery and cocktail room, and one of the only Black-owned distilleries in the country.
+Not a brewery — Du Nord is a craft distillery and one of the only Black-owned distilleries in the country.
 The Mixed Blood vodka and L'etoile du Nord gin are excellent.
-The cocktail room serves creative mixed drinks in a welcoming space.
+The cocktail room on Lake Street closed in 2025, but the distillery still produces and ships spirits out of the Longfellow facility.
+Look for bottles at local liquor stores and keep an eye on their foundation events like Krewe Du Nord.
 Including it here because any Longfellow drinking guide that omits Du Nord is incomplete.

 Arbeiter Brewing